statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 *paper or paperboard made mainly of mechanical pulp (for example, newspapers, journals and similar printed matter)

 *other, including but not limited to 1) laminated paperboard 2) unsorted scrap.

+B3025Composite packaging waste consisting of mainly paper and some plastic [and aluminium], not containing residues and not containing Annex I materials in concentrations sufficient to exhibit Annex III characteristics

+B3026The following waste from the pre-treatment of composite packaging for liquids, not containing Annex I materials in concentrations sufficient to exhibit Annex III characteristics:

+– Non-separable plastic fraction

+– Non-separable plastic-aluminium fraction

+B3027Self-adhesive label laminate waste containing raw materials used in label material production

 B3030Textile wastes The following materials, provided they are not mixed with other wastes and are prepared to a specification: